placeholder image

 Primary Instructor - Fall 2019 / Fall 2020 / Fall 2021 / Spring 2024

 Explores the relationship between race, ethnicity, and language and how they are co-constructed.
 How do speakers of different racial and ethnic groups use language differently, and what are the social implications of these different language varieties?
-We discuss the implications of ethnolinguistic variation on racial stereotypes, education, and the law.
+Discusses the implications of ethnolinguistic variation on racial stereotypes, education, and the law.
 Recommended prerequisite: LING 1000.
 Same as LING 2500.

 • LING 2400 - Language, Gender and Sexuality